yanpitangui/dotnet-api-boilerplate/README.md

 - Download the latest .Net SDK and Visual Studio/Code/Rider.

 ## Standalone
-1. You may need a running instance of MsSQL, with appropriate migrations initialized.
+1. You may need a running instance of Postgres, with appropriate migrations initialized.
 	- You can run just the DB on docker.
-For that, you have to change your connection string to "Server=127.0.0.1;Database=master;User=sa;Password=Yourpassword123” and run the following command: ``docker-compose up -d db-server``.
+For that, run the following command: ``docker-compose up -d db-server``.
 Doing that, the application will be able to reach the container of the db server.
-	- If you want, you can change the DatabaseExtension to use UseInMemoryDatabase, instead of Mssql.
-2. Go to the src/Boilerplate.Api folder and run ``dotnet run``, or, in visual studio set the api project as startup and run as console or docker (not IIS).
+2. Go to the src/Boilerplate.Api folder and run ``dotnet run``, or, in visual studio set the api project as startup and run as console/docker/IIS.
-3. Visit http://localhost:5000/api-docs or https://localhost:5001/api-docs to access the application's swagger.
+3. Visit http://localhost:7122/api-docs or https://localhost:7123/api-docs to access the application's swagger.

 ## Docker
 1. Run ``docker-compose up -d`` in the root directory, or, in visual studio, set the docker-compose project as startup and run.
 This should start the application and DB.
  - 1. For docker-compose, you should run this command on the root folder: ``dotnet dev-certs https -ep https/aspnetapp.pfx -p yourpassword``
 		Replace "yourpassword" with something else in this command and the docker-compose.override.yml file.
 This creates the https certificate.
-2. Visit http://localhost:5000/api-docs or https://localhost:5001/api-docs to access the application's swagger.
+2. Visit http://localhost:7122/api-docs or https://localhost:7123/api-docs to access the application's swagger.

 ## Running tests
 **Important**: You need to have docker up and running.
-The integration tests will launch a SQL server container and use it to test the API.
+The integration tests will launch a Postgres container and use it to test the API.

 In the root folder, run ``dotnet test``.
 This command will try to find all test projects associated with the sln file.
 If you are using Visual Studio, you can also access the Test Menu and open the Test Explorer, where you can see all tests and run all of them or one specifically.